withastro/docs/src/pages/en/guides/environment-variables.md

 ```

 :::caution
-- Because Vite statically replaces `import.meta.env`, you cannot access it with dynamic keys like `import.meta.env[key]`.
+Because Vite statically replaces `import.meta.env`, you cannot access it with dynamic keys like `import.meta.env[key]`.
-- `import.meta.env` and `.env` files are not available inside [configuration files](/en/guides/configuring-astro#environment-variables).
 :::

 ## IntelliSense for TypeScript